When you ask someone about their Kruger self drive safari experience you will probably get one of two answers:

 2) Stay at the Satellite Camps, Bushveld Camps, or at a Private Lodge Instead of the Main Rest Camps

 There is more to Kruger National Park camps than the main rest camps.
-There is an array of satellite camps, bushveld camps, and private lodges to choose from, and the prices are surprisingly reasonable.
+There is an array of satellite camps, bushveld camps, and private safari lodges in Kruger National Park to choose from, and the prices are surprisingly reasonable.
 So whether you are looking for rustic camping, a walking safari, a tented camp, or a luxury lodge, you can find it all in Kruger.

 What are the Satellite Camps?